ZhangWei-KUMO/voyager-cross/README.md

 # What is this?

 This is a react application template generator,which is based on react.js + next.js + express.js。
-You can deploy a simple SSR react application fastly with it。
+You can deploy a simple isomorphic react application fastly with it。

 ## Installation